-Nordic Quest, hull 117, is well into the production run and she benefits from many of the improvements developed by her predecessor sister ships.
+Nordic Quest, hull 117, benefits from many of the improvements developed by her predecessor sister ships.
 She is a two stateroom and two head boat.

-The swim step makes it easy to board if you are arriving by dinghy or stepping on from the dock.
+Cockpit: The swim step makes it easy to board if you are arriving by dinghy or stepping on from the dock.
 The cockpit has a partial overhead cover and a built-in fiberglass console on the starboard side (with storage lockers – good for cleaning supplies and fishing tackle).
 The convenient Nordic Tug fender locker is inset into the transom.
 Underneath the cockpit is the lazarette which is entered through the lifting hatch and provides extra storage.
-The lazarette is roomy and this makes it easy to inspect the steering system, see the fresh water tank, fresh water pressure pump.
-Down here is the autopilot and a spare anchor are also in the lazarette.
+The lazarette is roomy and this makes it easy to inspect the steering system, see the freshwater tank, freshwater and saltwater washdown pressure pump.
+The autopilot and a spare anchor are also in the lazarette.

 Outside deck space is a priority on all Nordic Tugs, designed to include plenty of versatility.
 Wide side decks with stainless rails makes it easy for you to safely walk forward along either side to visit the foredeck after passing the pilothouse.